 As her work suffers and she is needed on nationally important work of the highest priority, her senior officer (Kevin Costner) smashes and removes the ‘White Toilet’ signs declaring: “Here at NASA, we all pee the same colour.”

-Granted, he is a workaholic driven to succeed and pushing those around him to the limits of human endurance, but that does not detract from the elation the audience feels at this moment.
+Granted, he is a workaholic driven to succeed and pushes those around him to the limits of human endurance, but that does not detract from the elation the audience can feel at this moment.
 Necessity is the mother of intervention.

 Hidden Figures continues the impeccably costumed and fragrantly photographed treatment of racism seen in the similar The Help (2011) and The Butler (also 2011).
 These ‘candy-coated’ films none the less pack a punch in their own genteel way.

-Hidden Figures has the most succinct anti-racist message of these films and does not rely on comic-book villains like The Help or lapse into the callowness of The Butler that, apart from a white hot performance from Oprah Winfrey, is as soft and servile as the title character.
+Hidden Figures has the clearest anti-racism message of these films and does not rely on panto-style villains as in The Help or lapse into the callowness of The Butler that, apart from a white hot performance from Oprah Winfrey, is as soft and servile as the title character.

-Katherine is an interesting character, someone who sees numbers everywhere; her world is shaped and guided by mathematics.
-Her role at NASA is earned not by luck or circumstance, but is more of a divine calling.
+Katherine is an interesting character.
+Someone who sees numbers everywhere, her world is shaped and guided by mathematics.
+Her role at NASA is earned not so much by luck or circumstance, but more of a divine calling.
 She is presented as a mythical, all-knowing algebraic priestess, atop her pedestal/blackboard ladder like a modern day Hypatia.

-Playing her, Henson leads a trio of sassy and strident performances.
-Spencer (who won a Best Supporting Actress Oscar for her wonderful, straight talking turn in The Help) as the computer brains of the trio, can play this kind of woman with her eyes and ears closed and her talent tied behind her back.
+Playing her, Henson leads a trio of strident performances.
+Spencer (who won a Best Supporting Actress Oscar for her wonderful, straight-talking turn in The Help) as the computer brains of the trio, can play this kind of character with her eyes and ears closed and her talent tied behind her back.

-Bolshy is the wrong word though, for Dorothy is unfailingly polite and has spent her career playing by the rules of white privilege, accepting that she is referred to by her Christian name, working hard for a promotion that her white peer Kirsten Dunst cooly blocks.
-Progression may as well be a bike ride to the moon and back.
+Bolshy is the wrong word though, for her Dorothy is unfailingly polite and has spent a lifetime playing by the rules of white privilege, accepting that she is referred to by her Christian name, working hard for a promotion that her white peer Kirsten Dunst cooly blocks.

-Monae (who recently appeared with co-star Mahershala Ali in Moonlight, out on general release now) rounds off the impressive cast as the bolshier and more outspoken of the women, a whizz at engineering who, like her peers, has to battle hard to break through a double strength glass ceiling.
+Monae (who recently appeared with co-star Mahershala Ali in Moonlight) rounds off the impressive cast as the bolshier and more outspoken of the women, a whizz at engineering who, like her peers, has to battle hard to break through a double strength glass ceiling.
 Monae, most famous as an R&B artist, is becoming something of an acting find.
 Here, with bags of sass, style, a quick tongue, and a proud, strident air, she is just a step ahead of her co-stars.

 Costner, with an ever present stick of chewing gum, twinkles in support as the only reasonable white man at NASA space development.

-The reason why I liked Hidden Figures so much is that, despite the racism and misogyny the lead characters overcome, the film has a strong focus on their professional achievements.
-Their abilities are not lost amidst the ‘sexier’ cinematic issues.
+The reason why I liked Hidden Figures so much is that, despite the racism and misogyny the lead characters overcome, the film has a strong focus on the characters’ professional achievements.
+Their abilities are not lost amidst the bigger forces at play in their lives.

-Even though race relations have come a long way in the intervening half century, just a quick look at the news tells us that there is still a lot more for us to do.
+Even though race-relations have come a long way in the intervening half century, just a quick look at the news tells us there is still a lot more for us to do.
 Films like Hidden Figures can certainly help, by shining a light into these hitherto unknown corners of history.